lucagortana/othello/README.md

 # Othello

-School project in articifial intelligence
+School project in artificial intelligence

 The main objective is to implement the following algorithms:
 - MinMax